-It’s another New Moon: when wishes can be super-charged with sparkling fresh energy.
+It’s another new moon: when wishes can be super-charged with sparkling fresh energy.
 Yet if you don’t have a strong relationship with the archetypes, don’t expect buckets of fairy dust.
 New Moons are potent times to forge alliances with the gods.
 But you must be willing to meet the invisible world.
 Bow and open yourself to their touch.
 Make an offering.
 Humans have been rendezvousing with these archetypes for thousands of years.
 When you call out to the gods, they do respond!

-If you’d like to explore the archetypes in even greater depth, if you like to journal and/or muse on the positions of the Sun and Moon, you may enjoy my enrolling in my Moon Workshop (by snail-mail or email).
+If you’d like to explore the archetypes in even greater depth, if you like to journal and/or muse on the positions of the Sun and Moon, you may enjoy my enrolling in my monthly Moon workshop (by snail-mail or email).
 It’s designed to deepen your relationship with the guardians of natural time, the Sun, the Moon, and the zodiac.

-© 2010 Dana Gerhardt
+© 2012/2014 Dana Gerhardt